SMA RULES FOR MEDIATION 2016

 - Within ten business days of agreeing to submit the matter to mediation, the parties shall choose a mediator acceptable to both.
 If they cannot agree upon a mediator, the Parties may request the Corporate Secretary of the SMA to submit to the parties a list of SMA members who are experienced in mediation or who have received training in mediation.
 In the event that the parties still cannot agree upon a mediator, the President of the SMA shall appoint the mediator.

-- The mediator shall person to the Parties an Agreement to Mediate, to be signed by all parties to the mediation, specifying the mediator's fee, the confidentiality of the proceedings and stipulating that the SMA Mediation Rules currently in force shall apply to the proceedings.
+- The mediator shall present to the Parties an Agreement to Mediate, to be signed by all parties to the mediation, specifying the mediator's fee, the confidentiality of the proceedings and stipulating that the SMA Mediation Rules currently in force shall apply to the proceedings.

 The Role of the Mediator